Keith co-founded Silverback Films in 2012. He has been making award-winning and world-class wildlife films for over 30 years.

-Awards for productions he has been responsible for include Emmies, Baftas, RTS’s, Wildscreen Pandas and Jackson Hole Awards.
+Awards for productions Keith has been responsible for include EMMYS, BAFTAs, RTS’s, Wildscreen Pandas and Jackson Hole Awards.
 He was awarded a Doctor of Science degree from the University of Bristol.